 - 1. Load order

 - 2. Geography

 - 3. Triggers

 - 4. Data dictionary

 - 5. Core tables

 - 6. Primary keys

-- 7. Updating the WID and altering the structure

-- 8. WID Best practices
+- 7. WID Best practices

 Have you ever gone to a grocery store and watched an inexperienced person bag your groceries?
 Putting the eggs in the bottom of the bag and putting juice bottles, cans of soup, and other heavy items on top of the eggs leads to disaster.
 An experienced bagger knows to put the heavy items across the bottom, spread nicely over the base to even out the load, with fragile items waiting until the very last.
-It is similar to loading data into your WID.
-The order in which you load data makes a huge difference, and will make the difference between a WID that works and one that doesn't.
+It is similar to loading data into the WID.
+The order in which data are loaded is important, and will make the difference between a WID that works and one that doesn't.